dariusbakunas/terraform-provider-appid/README.md

 make testacc
 ```

-**Note:** Acceptance tests create/destroy real resources, while they are named using `tf-acc-test-` testing prefix, use some caution.
+**Note:** Acceptance tests create/destroy real resources, while they are named using `tf_acc_test` testing prefix, use some caution.
 Check `provider_test.go` contents for supported environment variables and their default values.